 How to use it?

-- Pour a small quantity (to taste) in a glass and fill with sparkling water.
+- Pour a small quantity (to taste) into a glass and fill it with sparkling water.
 Stir well and add some ice cubes.

 - You can also add it to alcoholic drinks or cocktails.